Macroprudential Policy and Instruments

 - The Croatian National Bank will present their solutions for the early identification of cyclical systemic risks by its early activation of the countercyclical capital buffer (CCyB) based on revised indicators and thresholds offering superior early-warning capabilities.
 It will also cover the introduction of borrower-based measures—including debt-service-to-income (DSTI) and loan-to-value (LTV) ratios, and maturity limits—effective from July 2025, and calibrated using granular loan-level data and cross-country insights.

-- The National Bank of the Republic of North Macedonia will share findings from its first Report on Macroprudential Policy Implementation, assessing the efficiency and effectiveness of macroprudential measures adopted by the NBRNM between 2017 and 2024.
+- The National Bank of the Republic of North Macedonia (NBRNM) will share findings from its first Report on Macroprudential Policy Implementation, assessing the efficiency and effectiveness of macroprudential measures adopted by the NBRNM between 2017 and 2024.
 The report is evaluating capital and borrower-based measures, their impact on household debt and the housing market, and considerations for future policy refinement.
-It will aslo share their recent changes in the approach to identifying Systemically Important Banks (SIBs),
+It will aslo share their recent changes in the approach to identifying Systemically Important Banks (SIBs).

 - The Bank of Latvia will discuss its “positive-neutral” approach to CCyB calibration as well as O-SII identification and calibration (possibilities and approaches from the perspective of small open economy with very small banking sector).
 It will also touch upon their recent adaptations to their comprehensive borrower-based toolkit of measures aimed at promoting energy-efficient housing.
 The sessions will also reflect on Latvia’s macroprudential setup in the context of ECB, ESRB, and EBA coordination.